ertanturan/Unity-Earthquake-Simulation/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+## Future Developments
+Will be added:
+-Cube system to visualize the impacts of the earthquake

 # ENJOY !